 Definition/Description of Ecclesia

-Ecclesia n: an ancient Greek word which refers to a group of people who are called out from the population to come together and use their judgment in dealing with serious business or problems, to come together to do something responsible about an otherwise intolerable situation in which they find themselves.
+Ecclesia n: an ancient Greek word which refers to a group of responsible, sober minded people who are accomplished in critical thinking and seeing the big picture.
+These are called out from the population to come together and use their wisdom to deal with serious business, problems or issues, to come together to do something responsible about significant and serious issues or an otherwise threatening or intolerable situation in which they find themselves.

 Part of Christendom has practically perfected terminological inexactitude.